mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 ==== Allow negative flow?
 At first sight, glottal flow should be strictly postive, and most GF models enforce it.
 But there are exceptions like @Fujisaki1986.
 Motivation: "rounded closure" is often seen; sometimes attributed to residual leakage, but they argue there is also a component due to a period of negative flow caused by lowering of the vocal cords after closure, drawing DC current of air back in.

-#figure(
-  gnuplot(read("./fig/lf.gp")),
-  placement: top,
-  caption: [
-    The LF model.
-  ],
-) <fig:lf>

-==== The LF model
-The most dominant GF model by far is the LF model, number (e) in @fig:gf-lineup and see @fig:lf for detailed description.
-Some shortcomings:
-- Analytically awkward: null flow condition not tractable, requires numerically solving a bisection routine.
-There has been research into making that routine more numerically stable.
-- Overparametrization: though conveniently parametrized in terms of physiological features, its parameters are not independent of each other.
-They are usually regressed in terms of one another, or in the LF model has been used for parametric fitting, even into a single parameter.
-- Does not allow negative flow.
-It does however allow for very sharp GCI events, which are of utmost importance in joint inverse filtering setting.
-We will use it as a base model due to its popularity.

-Closed phase, open phase, return phase.
-Some count return as open, some as closed phase as reflected in OQ computations @Doval2006.

-Mainly computationably cumbersome due to non-analytical tractablilty: requires solving a bisection routine for each numerical sample.
-Brittle.
-Research into more stable routines @Gobl2017.

-We also built a jax-compatible library which can differentiate through this, and which can simulate realistic changes in amplitude (shimmer), fundamental frequency (jitter), open quotient and others.
-Differentiable and batchable.
-Very fast because bisection routines in machine code.

 == Classic piecewise polynomial models